 great dependency on others.
 But although you may sometimes appear independent and even hard, inwardly you are vulnerable and responsive and need the love of others just as your mother did.

-a great deal about pain, sacrifice, and helplessness, and also a great deal about manipulation through emotional blackmail - the darker face of this mother-image inside you.
-This profound instinctual wisdom is your inheritance, and if you can learn
+know a great deal about pain, sacrifice, and helplessness, and also a great deal about manipulation through emotional blackmail - the darker face of this mother-image inside you.
+This profound instinctual wisdom is your inheritance, and if you can

-the delicate distinction between compassionate response to others and a kind of guilty bowing to emotional blackmail, then you will on the most profound level have truly redeemed whatever sacrifices your mother had to make - by being a whole person
+learn the delicate distinction between compassionate response to others and a kind of guilty bowing to emotional blackmail, then you will on the most profound level have truly redeemed whatever sacrifices your mother had to make - by being a whole

-yourself, and a model to others of the fact that love and self-immolation do not necessarily go together.
+person yourself, and a model to others of the fact that love and self-immolation do not necessarily go together.

 There is still another image portrayed by your birth horoscope, which in certain ways conflicts with the experience of your mother described previously.